-Do I need to have a funding agency requirement to meet with RDCG or another data service provider?
+Do I need to have a funding agency requirement to meet with RDSS or another data service provider?

 Data support services at Yale work across the research life cycle — some are definitely grant-focused.
-RDCG’s consultants believe that good data management practices are for everyone and accepts questions from everyone in the Yale community.
+RDSS consultants believe that good data management practices are for everyone and accept questions from everyone in the Yale community.

 I need to write a data management plan due this Friday at 5 PM!
 Are there any tools that can help me write one?